Heavy Rains Across Ontario Increase Risk of Flooding: Water and Electricity Are a Lethal Mix

-Mississauga, ON – May 4, 2017- With flooding expected or already occurring in some regions of the province and a four-day forecast of heavy rains, the Electrical Safety Authority (ESA) warns Ontarians of a heightened risk of electric shock caused when water comes into contact with electricity.
-Following these important steps could save your life, or the lives of first responders and utility workers in your area.
+Mississauga, ON - Feb.
+21, 2018 - With flooding expected or already occurring in some regions of the province, and more rain in the forecast, the Electrical Safety Authority (ESA) warns Ontarians of a heightened risk of electric shock caused when water comes into contact with electricity.
+Following these important steps could save your life, or the lives of first responders and utility personnel working in the area.

-Follow these four steps if your property has flooded:
+Follow these four steps if you experience flooding on your property:

 - Never assume the area affected by the flood is safe.

 - Stay out of your basement or property if you know or suspect water has risen above electrical outlets, baseboard heaters, furnace or near your electrical panel.
-Electricity can move through water or wet flooring and you could receive a serious shock.
+Electricity can move through water or wet flooring and cause electric shock.

 - If flood water has risen above outlets, baseboard heaters, furnace, covered power cords, or near the electrical panel, contact your local electric utility immediately and arrange for them to disconnect power to your home.
-Have your electrical system assessed and repaired by a Licensed Electrical Contractor.
-You can find a Licensed Electrical Contractor in your area using the search tool on findacontractor.esasafe.com.
+Your electrical system should be assessed and repaired by a Licensed Electrical Contractor.

-- Do not plug in or use electrical appliances that have come into contact with flood waters until the appliances have been checked or serviced by a Licensed Electrical Contractor or appliance service provider.
+- Do not plug in or attempt to use electrical appliances contacted by flood waters until they have been checked or serviced by a Licensed Electrical Contractor or appliance service provider.
 Call a Licensed Electrical Contractor, or contact the manufacturer or dealer for the nearest service location.